jane212/RAMS_API/README.md

 Make sure you try out these functions first to get familiar with how the map server works.

-### a. using coordinates to get measure and routeId
+### a. using coordinates to get "measure" and "routeId"

 https://gis.iowadot.gov/ramsa/rest/services/lrs/MapServer/exts/LRSServer/networkLayers/0/geometryToMeasure